 - National Bank of Dominica

 Dominica has a modern and reliable telecommunications system.
 It is easy to find public phones in the city and in most communities.
-Hotels offer International Direct Dialing from their rooms, and there are three major mobile service providers on the island: Cable & Wireless, Digicel, and Orange Cariabe.
+Hotels offer International Direct Dialing from their rooms, and there are two major mobile service providers on the island: FLOW and Digicel.
 The island's area code is 767.

 Dominica's electrical services use 220/240 volts.
 American appliances are quite popular, but require transformers for voltage conversion.
 Many accommodations offer both outlets, but it would be wise to receive confirmation from the specific establishment.

-There are three public hospitals on the island: the Marigot Hospital, the Portsmouth Hospital, and the premier Princess Margaret Hospital.
-Intensive care units are available at the Portsmouth Hospital and the Princess Margaret Hospital (PMH).
+There are three public hospitals on the island: the Marigot Hospital, the Portsmouth Hospital, and the premier Dominica China Friendship Hospital (DCFH).
+Intensive care units are available at the Portsmouth Hospital and the Dominica China Friendship Hospital.
 Several specialists and general practitioners operate private clinics.

 The emergency contact for the Police, Ambulance and Fire Department is 999.